Fourth Grade Learning Basket Activities

 Poetry Copywork

 After undertaking a self-directed copywork project involving José Martí’s poems during our study of Cuba, Lilly requested a poetry copywork book.
+We selected Poems Every Child Should Know in Cursive.
 Her goal is to recite and record one poem a week this year.

 Editor-in-Chief